-Trucks are diverse 2.2.
+2.2.
+Trucks are diverse

 Being fit-for-purpose is a critical requirement for any truck and each application has very different demands.
 Because of this, trucks vary greatly in how they look and what they do.
 Different aspects are shown in the diagram below.
-Firstly, size, weight, and axle configuration affect roads and traffic compatibility, so these are usually regulated (left-side green wedge) - from small 2-axle trucks at 4.5 tonnes, to multi-trailer road trains over 130 tonnes.
-Secondly, the freight and/or equipment carried determines the type of body or trailer (bottom black wedge): these include fully enclosed bodies, flat trays, tankers, tippers, multi-level decks, and powered equipment.
-A third consideration is the work trucks do, or the duty cycle (right-side blue wedge).
+Firstly, size, weight, and axle configuration affect roads and traffic compatibility, so these are usually regulated - from small, 2-axle trucks at 4.5 tonnes, to multi-trailer road trains over 130 tonnes (see left wedge).
+Secondly, the freight and/or equipment carried determines the type of body or trailer (bottom wedge), which includes fully enclosed bodies, flat trays, tankers, tippers, multi-level decks, and powered equipment.
+A third consideration is the work trucks do, or the duty cycle (right wedge).
 Combined with vehicle size and weight, the duty cycle is most important in determining a vehicle's energy use.
-These different applications also entail very different routes and distances per day.
+These different applications also entail vastly different routes and distances per day.